turingschool/curriculum/source/topics/cli.markdown

 puts "Hello, World!"
 ```

-Run it in your terminal with the `ruby` command:
+Run the script in your terminal with the `ruby` command:

 {% terminal %}
-$ ruby bin/hello_ruby.txt
+$ ruby hello_ruby.txt
 Hello, World!
 {% endterminal %}